naveen5655/naveen5655/README.md

 *May 2023 - May 2024* | *Bengaluru, India*

 - Developed a web application using **Angular** and **Golang** to manage Jenkins controllers, reducing 90% of support tickets.
-- Completed 120+ JIRA tickets and authored project documentation on Confluence.
 - Optimized Docker image size by 97% using multi-stage builds, resulting in faster deployments and enhanced resource efficiency.
 - Created Jenkins shared libraries to streamline CI/CD pipelines.
 - Deployed applications on **Kubernetes** for secure global accessibility.